' Chapter 7 Bankruptcy Exempt Assets - Law Offices of Robert M. Geller

 What Happens to the Property I Lose in My Chapter 7 Bankruptcy?

 The assets in the estate that are not exempt are liquidated, which means they are sold and the proceeds are used to pay back the debts you owe.
 In some cases, assets in the estate are not sold because their value is less than the effort it would take to sell them or it costs a great deal to maintain them and the trustee cannot sell the item soon enough to make a profit.
-And there are also instances in which something has a great deal of value to the debtor, but selling it will get little, if any profit.
+There are also instances in which something has a great deal of value to the debtor, but selling it will get little, if any profit.

 What happens to all of these items that are not exempted, but not worth the time and effort of the trustee to sell?